-For risks related to Group business, we indicate major factors with the potential to have a serious impact on investor decisions.
-With an awareness of the possibility of risk occurrence, our Group evaluates and implements specific measures to ensure risk avoidance and minimize the impact on our business results and financial condition in the event of occurrence.
+This section describes major risks related to the Group's businesses that may have a significant impact on the decisions of investors.
+The Group analyzes the possibility of risk occurrence and impacts and timing in the event of occurrence, the Group evaluates and implements specific measures to ensure risk avoidance and minimize the impact on our business results and financial condition in the event of occurrence.

 i.
 Industry trends and competitors

 Medical institutions, which are the primary customers of the Group, may have their business operations affected by revisions to medical reimbursement, which are being implemented once every two years, or by reforms to Japan's medical care system, which are currently in progress.
 Furthermore, trends that involve outsourcing of medical support and greater use of information technology for administrative works could also have adverse effects that would hinder opportunities to undertake services and the scope of such services rendered.

 Even though the highly specialized knowledge required in providing these services means that barriers to entry are high in comparison with other businesses, we would still face the risk of a shifting competitive environment if a business provider who is capable of handling such services were to emerge.

 Accordingly, these changes in the business environment could result in a change in the scope of outsourced tasks and the Group's share, and negatively impact the Group's business results and financial condition.